Smokey Mountain Ramblers (1968-1975)

 and then was picked to front the Smokeys.
 (After the break up of the

-Smokeys, he would go on to front the Gallowglass Ceili Band.)
+Smokeys, he would go on to purchase and then front the

 The departure of Pat Ely left the